tshrsrvstv/brother-eye/README.md

    ```bat
    python video_reader.py
    ```
- 8. Go to [URL](http://localhost:9000/), Brother Eye Live Feed Dashboard should be loaded with webcam feed and Person Count chart.
+ 9. Go to [URL](http://localhost:9000/), Brother Eye Live Feed Dashboard should be loaded with webcam feed and Person Count chart.

 # Distributed System
+Brother Eye can also take a live feed from a IP Cam over a network.
+Please read this [link](http://help.angelcam.com/en/articles/372646-how-to-find-a-rtsp-address-for-an-onvif-compatible-camera-nvr-dvr) to obtain RTSP address for the IP Cam in the network.